What to Do with Young Kids in the Reykjavik Area

 Planning a family holiday in Iceland?
 Find out what to do with younger children, age 6 and under, in the Reykjavik area.

-Having kids transforms every area of your life, but you’re still the same person who loves to travel.
-On the other hand, it can be difficult to visit the great cultural centers of the world and find kid-friendly restaurants that have a children's menu, or activities the little ones will enjoy.
+On the other hand, it can be difficult to visit the great cultural centers of the world and find kid-friendly restaurants that have a children's menu or activities the little ones will enjoy.

-You might also consider The Reykjavík City Card for your stay, which includes free admission or discounts for you or your children to many of the attractions listed here.
+You might also consider the Reykjavík City Card for your stay, which includes free admission or discounts for you or your children to many of the attractions listed here.
 Admission to the museums is free for those under 18 years of age.

 Beaches & Pools

-Blue Lagoon
+The Blue Lagoon With Kids

 We can’t make a list of family fun in Reykjavik without mentioning the most famous of them all: the Blue Lagoon geothermal spa.
-Blue Lagoon is famous for its silica-rich water and blue-green algae which provide both the healing, skin-smoothing properties as well as the dazzling milky blue colour.
+Blue Lagoon is famous for its silica-rich water and blue-green algae, which provide both the healing, skin-smoothing properties as well as the dazzling milky blue colour.
 Relax and let the children play as the geothermal heat steams in the cool air.

-Children, 2 years and up are welcome at the lagoon, with children under 14 free with a parent or guardian (only 2 children/teenagers per 1 adult).
+Children 2 years and up are welcome at the lagoon, with children under 14 free with a parent or guardian (only 2 children/teenagers per 1 adult).
 For safety reasons, children 8 years and younger are required to wear arm floaters while in the Lagoon.
-The water is milky and opaque, which can make it difficult to see if little swimmers are in trouble.
-Arm floaters are free of charge for those who need them, but you are welcome to bring your own.

 Other parents who have visited Blue Lagoon remind you to bring snacks and sunscreen as well as a robe or cover-up for the children (although these are also available from the spa for a fee if you forget!).
-It can be quite cold getting out of the naturally heated pool, particularly if you visit in fall or winter.
+It can be quite cold getting out of the naturally heated pool, particularly if you visit in the fall or winter.

 If you have long hair, the silica can make hair rough and stiff, so it’s best to protect it (especially the delicate ends) by putting it up before you enter the water.
 If you’re the parent who is already fighting to help your child brush his or her hair in the morning, this may save you some tears.
 The effects can last for days, so do yourself a favor!

-Another thing which surprises some visitors is the openness and casual attitude toward nudity in the locker rooms.
+Another thing that surprises some visitors is the openness and casual attitude toward nudity in the locker rooms.
 Patrons are expected to shower fully before entering the lagoon.
 If need be, have a chat with your kids about these differences in culture so they will be prepared and can focus on having fun!

 Nauthólsvík Beach

-Photo from Wikimedia, Creative Commons, by Helgi Halldórsson.
+Nauthólsvík Beach near Perlan in Reykjavik, IcelandPhoto from Wikimedia, Creative Commons, by Helgi Halldórsson.
 No edits made.

 Nauthólsvík Beach is a man-made beach and artificial spring well within walking distance of Perlan and the perfect way to while away an afternoon.
 Some visitors may find our black beaches of crushed lava rock foreboding, so this friendly-looking place is just the thing!